 But it’s a bittersweet time for cord-cutters.
 If the logistics of following more than 60 teams through a month-long tournament aren’t arduous enough, nearly 70 percent of games are televised on cable channels.
 The good news is that this year the NCAA Tournament Selection Show, the Final Four, and the National Championship will air on CBS.
 The only thing you’ll need is an antenna to catch that action.

-The 68 games that make up the tournament will be broadcast across four networks: CBS, TBS, TNT, and truTV.
+Due to the COVID-19 pandemic, the entire men’s basketball championship will be played in Indiana this year, with most of the tournament’s 67 games taking place in Indianapolis.
+The games will be broadcast across four networks: CBS, TBS, TNT, and truTV.
 Based on the schedule at press time, we’ve put together a strategy that will allow you to watch every minute of March Madness live without a cable subscription.
-The options below will take you all the way through to the title game on April 6.
+The options below will take you all the way through to the title game on April 5.

 Catch CBS games over the air or over the top